yangwu1227/text-summarizer-api/project/docs/index.md

 ## PSQL

-The PostgreSQL database can be accessed using [psql](https://www.postgresql.org/docs/current/app-psql.html), which is a terminal-based front-end to PostgreSQL.
+The PostgreSQL database can be accessed using [psql](https://www.postgresql.org/docs/current/app-psql.html), a terminal-based front-end to PostgreSQL.

 ```bash
 $ docker exec -it <service-name> psql -U postgres